Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 Each stage needs a different tone, message, and type of content, but it should all still feel human and authentic.

 Even the most authentic creator videos can benefit from smart tweaks, especially when they’re being used in a paid advertising campaign.
-The goal is to keep the realness while making sure every second performs.
+The goal is to keep it authentic, but also ensure that every second performs.

 Add captions to keep viewers engaged with the sound off.
 Insert punchy CTAs that guide clicks without sounding salesy.
 Use brand elements subtly, like logos or product URL tags, so the content still feels native to the feed.